aerospike/aerospike-client-nodejs/docs/client.md

 - `error`       – The [Error object](datamodel.md#error) representing the status of the operation.
-- `response`	- A dictionary with the udf function name as the key and the value returned from the udf function as the value.
+- `response`	- The value returned from the udf function.
-- `key`         – A [Key object](datamodel.md#key) for the record that was written.

 Example:
 ```js